 What is the Cocktail Party Effect?

 The Cocktail Party Effect was discovered in the 1950s by a British Cognitive scientist named Colin Cherry.
 Cherry wanted to understand what people focus on and why.
 After researching the dynamics of a noisy room, he discovered something interesting.
-Our brain separates overlapping conversations into different auditory streams.
+Our brain separates overlapping conversations and background noise into different auditory streams.
 It can then decide to ignore information that isn’t relevant.

 How do our brains decide what information to pay attention to?